alessandrocareglio/PBET/README.md

 # PBET
 phytocomplex bioactivity estimation tool.
-By uploading a list of molecules belonging to a phytocomplex into a single file, this tool provides an estimate of its biological activity
+By uploading a list of molecules belonging to a phytocomplex into a single file, this tool provides an estimate of its biological activity phytocomplex bioactivity estimation tool
+Notebook Purpose:
+This notebook estimates the biological activity of a phytocomplex (mixture of plant compounds) by comparing its constituent molecules with a library of known compounds and their activities.
+Code Sections:
+Data Loading and Preparation:
+Loads parsley compounds from a user-provided SDF file.
+Downloads an approved drug library (Approveddrugslibrary.sdf) containing known activities and targets.
+Reads target information, CAS numbers, and bioactivities from separate Excel files.
+Fingerprint Calculation and Similarity Analysis:
+Calculates Morgan fingerprints for each molecule to represent their structural features.
+Compares the fingerprints of parsley compounds with those in the library using the Tanimoto similarity coefficient (a measure of structural similarity).
+Creates a DataFrame containing the similarity scores, target information, CAS numbers, and bioactivities for each comparison.
+Visualization and Analysis:
+Generates a scatter plot to visualize the distribution of Tanimoto similarity scores for each parsley compound.
+Creates a bar chart to show the frequency of different protein targets associated with the parsley compounds.
+Constructs a network visualization to depict the interactions between parsley compounds and potential target molecules.
+Generates a boxplot to analyze the distribution of Tanimoto similarity scores across different targets.
+Overall, the code effectively utilizes Python libraries like pandas, RDKit, matplotlib, and plotly to perform data manipulation, fingerprint analysis, and various visualizations.
+Additional Notes:
+The code assumes the required files (SDF files and Excel sheets) are uploaded to the same directory as the notebook.
+Error handling is implemented to gracefully handle potential issues like missing files or incorrect data formats.
+The comments throughout the code explain each step, making it easier to understand and modify.
+The following code requires the combined phytocomplex compound file.
+You can either copy and paste the compounds into a single text file using a text editor, naming it "parsley_combined_compounds" and placing it in the same directory as the notebook, or specify the path to the file.
+Additionally, the code requires the 'approveddruglibrary' library and three Excel files containing the target list, CAS numbers, and biological activity of the library compounds